pepoluan/aiosmtpd/aiosmtpd/docs/handlers.rst

 Handler Hooks
 =============

-Handlers can implement hooks that get called during the SMTP dialog, or in exceptional cases.
-These *handler hooks* are ALL called **asynchronously** (i.e. they are coroutines).
+Handlers can implement hooks that get called during the SMTP dialog, or in certain situations.
+Nearly all these *handler hooks* are called :boldital:`asynchronously` (i.e. they are coroutines).

-All handler hooks are optional and default behaviors are carried out by the :class:`SMTP` class when a hook is omitted, so you only need to implement the ones you care about.
+All handler hooks are **optional** and default behaviors are carried out by the :class:`SMTP` class when a hook is omitted, so you only need to implement the ones you care about.